DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 ## No Dependencies

-There are no dependencies, other than the Java runtime.
+There are no dependencies of this callout jar, other than the Java runtime.

 ## Building the Jar